gsora/blog.gsora.xyz-hugo/content/post/2018-08-18-OpenBSD-on-the-desktop:-some-thought.md

 ---
-title: "OpenBSD on the Desktop: Some Thought"
+title: "OpenBSD on the Desktop: some thoughts"
 date: 2018-08-18T23:36:19+02:00
 draft: false
 ---